openfab-lab/openfab/events/BrainCandy.markdown

-#BrainCandy #1: Between science and entertainment - A Collective Youtube night
+#BrainCandy: Between science and entertainment - A Collective Youtube night

 Channel Slack: https://openfablab.slack.com/archives/youtube-evenings

+###General Concept:

+JUST DO IT would Shia Le Boeuf say, So we do!
+A Night for makers with videos from makers from the place where we all go when we don't understand how to make something: Youtube.
+Once a month, we will have set up a screen, a chromecast and a playlist full of great channels like VSAUCE, It's Okay To Be Smart, WiseCracks, Numberfile, thebrainscoop.
+You bring snacks and or beer and come with your ideas.
+Videos are between 5 and 15 minutes, we like intermezzo's and discussions.

+###24 Mars 2017 @HuisVDH?

+meetup:

+facebook:

+Playlist:

 ###17 février 2017 @Openfab
 meetup: https://www.meetup.com/fr-FR/FabCity/events/237224370/